-• NAATs show equivalent sensitivity in urine and urethral swab specimens from cis-gender men although a first-pass urine is the preferred sample.^{46, 52}
+NAATs show equivalent sensitivity in urine and urethral swab specimens although a first -pass urine is the preferred sample.^{46 52}

 9.1.2.2.
-Female Urethra and Endocervix
+Endocervix

-Self-collected or clinician-collected vulvovaginal swabs (VVS) perform better than endocervical swabs and significantly better than urine for cis-gender women.^{34, 35, 37, 53-56} VVS are therefore recommended as the optimal specimen (GRADE 1A).

-• For people who have had a hysterectomy, there is no evidence on optimal sampling site.
+- Self-collected or clinician-collected vulvovaginal swabs (VVS) perform better than endocervical swabs and significantly better than urine.^{34 35 37 53-56} VVS are therefore recommended as the optimal specimen (GRADE 1A). - For people who have had a hysterectomy, there is no evidence on optimal sampling site.
 We suggest considering urine and VVS for NAAT with subsequent culture from that site if positive (GRADE 2D).